 Proposed rules are published biweekly as a notice of intended action (NOIA) in the Iowa Administrative Bulletin (IAB).

-For additional information, visit the Iowa Administrative Rules website.
+For additional information and all current notices of intended action available for comment, visit the Iowa Administrative Rules website.

 Emergency Rulemaking